-- Run it and choose Hide updates, under Show or hide updates
+- Run it and choose Hide updates, under Show or hide updates.

-- Now check your driver to prevent any further automatic updates
+- Now check your driver to prevent any further automatic updates.

 So, if you use some older piece or hardware on a Windows 10 computer, you don’t have to worry that it will lose its functionality sometime in the future, because of the incompatible driver.

 As I said, this tool doesn’t have to be used only for blocking driver updates, as it can block all other unwanted updates in Windows 10.

 Using a professional tool that updates your drivers is a straightforward option.
 This type of program will update your drivers automatically, only when needed, and you can customize the settings to suit your needs.

 Some of the most common Windows errors and bugs are a result of old or incompatible drivers.
 The lack of an up-to-date system can lead to lag, system errors or even BSoDs.To avoid these types of problems, you can use an automatic tool that will find, download, and install the right driver version on your Windows PC in just a couple of clicks, and we strongly recommend DriverFix.
 Here’s how to do it: